 jazz & Ballet instructor

-Nicole is a Bay Area native and brand new to the Portland area.
-Following in her older sister’s footsteps (Aspire Project instructor Jacki Mascorro) she began her dance career at the age of 4, studying ballet at the California Academy of Ballet.
+Nicole is a Bay Area native.
+Following in her older sister’s footsteps (Aspire Project instructor Jacki Camacho) she began her dance career at the age of 4, studying ballet at the California Academy of Ballet.
 She attended summer intensives with American Ballet Theatre, Diablo Ballet, and School of Creative and Performing Arts.
 In high school she performed and competed with her high school’s Dance Team and also trained as an apprentice for Moving Arts Dance.
 She graduated from Michigan State University with a degree in Economics and a minor in Dance.
-Upon graduation, Nicole has continued her dance education in as many styles as possible.
+Upon graduation, Nicole has continued her dance education in as many styles as possible and is in her first season dancing with Mixd Dance Company.
 She is extremely excited to be joining The Aspire Project where she will not only begin her career in teaching, but be able to share her love and passion for dance with others.

 Edith Shamrell, a native of Barcelona, Spain, is a Yoga Therapist with 17 years of experience in teaching Yoga.
 She received her training at one of the most prestigious yoga institutions in Europe, L`Ecole Francaise de Yoga (EFY) in Paris, where she completed a 4 year yoga training in 2004.

 In addition to her training, while living in Paris she became a private student of the renowned French Yoga master Beatrice Bouchillou for over 3 years, who was a faculty yoga trainer at EFY and daughter of Ivonne Millarent, the first western women accepted as a student of Krisnamasharya (often referred to as "the father of modern yoga," and widely regarded as one of the most influential yoga teachers of the 20th century).